-Stopping by to share my Ma’s Apple Pie recipe with you – in case you still need a Thanksgiving dessert.
+Stopping by to share my Ma’s Apple Pie recipe with you.

 It's incredible – if I do say so myself! :-) When my sisters and I were very young, my Italian immigrant parents knew nothing of Thanksgiving, turkeys, pilgrims and apple pie.
 We had an apple tree in our back yard though and one of our neighbors taught my mom how to make this pie – in exchange for some of our apples.
 It was a WIN-WIN!
 Over the years, my mom has refined the recipe into the one I share with you today.

 1 tsp. salt

 3 tbsp. sugar

 7 tbsp. water